bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Will display "lenneth".

-We are going to uses register and debug module to learn generic tasks actions.
+We are going to use register and debug module to learn generic tasks actions.

 Loops
 ^^^^^

 It is possible to make modules iterate.
 All possibilities are available here in `loop documentation <https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html>`_ .

-BlueBanquise rely on two methods: *with_items* and *loop*. *with_items* is considered replaced by the Ansible team, but since *loop*, the replacement, does not cover all the abilities of *with_items*, it is still widely used.
+BlueBanquise rely on two methods: *with_items* and *loop*. *with_items* is considered deprecated by the Ansible team. *loop*, the replacement, is progressively being added into the stack.

 First example is with loop: